 This is a guest post by Sergei Revzin , co-founder at Tascit, a sales management tool aiming to make the enterprise sales software experience as exciting as modern consumer software experiences.

-Maybe you’re reading this post because you’re barely getting any value from your CRM, or you might be evaluating which CRM technology to buy for your company.
+Maybe you’re reading this post because you’re barely getting any value from your CRM, or you might be evaluating which CRM technology to buy for your company (you could start by reading this guide for simple crm free here).
 Either way, we’ve all been in or heard of organizations where platforms like Salesforce, Dynamics or Zoho are severely underutilized by the sales team, practically defeating the purpose of having them.

 What does success look like?